Back to Chapter 11 – Examples of Calvinist Interpretive Incoherence

 “…when you deal with apologetics, there are three tests we put for truth normally – logical consistency, empirical adequacy, experiential relevance.
 What does that mean?
 We are looking for this to be logically consistent… Logically consistent, empirically adequate and experientially relevant.
 It makes a difference in how you feel and think and act.
 There is an existential aspect to it, even if not central, there is an entailment.
 It follows naturally.”[7]

 Therefore, it certainly seems that Moody implicitly denied unconditional election when he preached that “God actually did love sinners” and that ‘whosoever will may come.”
 By “God loves sinners,” Moody’s hearers must have understood that God loved each and every one of them individually.
-They must have understood that the message of the saving love of God applied to them and was not merely the message that “God loves sinners” in a generic sense, that is, those sinners, whoever they are, that are elect.
+They must have understood that the message of the saving love of God applied to them and was not merely the message that “God loves sinners” in a generic sense, that is, those sinners, whoever they are, who are elect.

 Go to Example 12 – Erwin Lutzer: How His Calvinism Expunges His Good News

 [1] Erwin W. Lutzer, Sermon Series “The Inheritance of the Redeemed,” Sermon 1 “The Gift of Predestination.”
-January 17, 2016.
-Accessed May 1, 2020. https://www.moodymedia.org/sermons/inheritance-redeemed/gift-predestination/#.W8S7qo-WxD8
+January 17, 2016. https://www.moodymedia.org/sermons/inheritance-redeemed/gift-predestination/#.W8S7qo-WxD8 (1:54 – 2:14) Last accessed 1/7/2026.

-[2] Erwin Lutzer, Sermon Series “The Power of a Clear Conscience,” Forgiven Forever, Part 4 of 4, Oct.
-20, 2018.
-(6:57 – 8:45) https://www.moodymedia.org/radio-programs/running-to-win-15/forgiven-forever-part-4-1/#.W9oOJo-WxD8 Last accessed 10/31/2018.
+[2] Erwin Lutzer, Sermon Series “The Power of a Clear Conscience,” Forgiven Forever, Part 4 of 4, Mar.
+8, 2021. https://www.oneplace.com/ministries/running-to-win-15-minute-version/listen/forgiven-forever-part-4-of-4-the-power-of-a-clear-conscience-873715.html (6:57 – 8:50) Last accessed 1/7/2026.

-[3] Erwin W. Lutzer, “The Gift of Predestination.”
+[3] Ibid., Erwin W. Lutzer, “The Gift of Predestination.”
+(28:51 – 29:04)

-[4] Erwin W. Lutzer, “The Gift of Predestination.”
+[4] Ibid., Erwin W. Lutzer, “The Gift of Predestination.”
+(8:58 – 9:45)

-[5] Dr. Erwin W. Lutzer, “The Doctrine of Election,” https://www.moodymedia.org/articles/doctrine-election/ Accessed May 1, 2020.
+[5] Dr. Erwin W. Lutzer, “The Doctrine of Election,” https://www.moodymedia.org/articles/doctrine-election/ (5th Paragraph), Last accessed 1/7/2026.

 [6] Erwin W. Lutzer, “Running To Win” Program, “D. L. Moody a Hero of Faith, Part 2.”
-April 6, 2008.
-Accessed May 1, 2020. https://www.moodymedia.org/radio-programs/running-to-win-15/d-l-moody-hero-faith-part-2-2/#.XG7XCI-WxD8 (1:42 – 3:42) or see transcript.
+April 6, 2008. https://www.moodymedia.org/radio-programs/running-to-win-15/d-l-moody-hero-faith-part-2-2/#.XG7XCI-WxD8 (11:05 – 13:07) or see the transcript.
+Last accessed 1/7/2026.

-[7] Ravi Zacharias, “East and West, Part 1,” April 18, 2020.
-Accessed May 1, 2020. https://www.rzim.org/listen/let-my-people-think/east-and-west-part-1
+[7] Ravi Zacharias, “East and West, Part 1,” April 18, 2020. https://www.youtube.com/watch?v=iVmh4wdApoM (2:51 – 4:01) Last accessed 1/7/2026.